krobbi/krobbi.github.io/README.md

 with their contents fully rendered.
 This improves page load performance and compatibility at the expense of storing larger files with duplicate data.

-The static files are generated from this repository using [Hugo](https://gohugo.io).
-Either the extended edition or the standard edition with Dart Sass is required.
-This is the only dependency.
-The site is automatically regenerated and deployed when pushed to GitHub.
+The site's content is generated using the [Python](https://www.python.org) script `generate.py` in the root of this repository.
+This script is not yet fully implemented, and only prints a hello world message.

 # License
-The site's content is released under an all rights reserved license.
+The site's content is released under an all rights reserved license, however, the code used for generating the site may be used freely.

-This repository may be used as a reference for building websites without credit or permission.

 See [LICENSE.txt](./LICENSE.txt) for a full copy of the license text.